edwardmutethia/edwardmutethia/README.md

 **Backend & Infrastructure Engineer**

-I build backend systems, developer tools, and infrastructure with Go, Python, and TypeScript, with a focus on Linux, networking, cloud-native technologies, and AI-enabled systems.
+I build backend systems, developer tools, and infrastructure with Javascript, Python, and TypeScript, with a focus on Linux, networking, cloud-native technologies, and AI-enabled systems.

 #### Focus